Craig Morgan Teicher

 Craig Morgan Teicher (born 1979) is an American author, poet and literary critic.
 His poetry collection, The Trembling Answers, won the Lenore Marshall Poetry Prize in 2018.
 He currently lives in New Jersey.

 Biography

 Teicher was born in New York in 1979.
-He studied at Columbia University where he received an MFA in 2005.
+He studied at Bates College, where he received a BA, and at Columbia University where he received an MFA in 2005.